agcdtmr/automation/jenkins-intermediate.md

 For this Intermediate Jenkins, I followed Linkedin Learning [Jenkins Essential Training](https://www.linkedin.com/learning/jenkins-essential-training-17420152).

+## Notes

+- [ ] DevOps
+- [ ] Planning, Development and Operation
+- [ ] DevOps Life Cycle: Plan, Code, Build, Test, Release, Deploy, Operate, Monitor
+- [ ] Development Group: Plan, Code, Build, Test
+- [ ] Operations Group: Release, Deploy, Operate, Monitor
+- [ ] Jenkins is the perfect tool for automating processes, tied to the build, test, release and deploy stages.
+- [ ] Continuous integration or CI = build and test phases of the DevOps Life Cycle = produce an artifact that can be deployed.
+- [ ] Tools like Jenkins are used to automate the build and test stages, the process is known as continuous integration.
+Using automation in the release and deploy stages is called continuous delivery.
+And if the process is completely automated, it can be referred to as continuous deployment.
+- [ ] Continuous delivery and deployment or CD = release and deploy stages of the DevOps Life Cycle = take an artifact and make it available for use, or actually put it to work.
+- [ ] The release stage is where the delivery happens.
+Jenkins may upload a container image to a repository, or make a jar file available for downloading.
+Ultimately, delivering the artifact means that a version of the application is available and ready to be used.
+- [ ] The next step is to deploy.
+In some cases the deployment is manual.
+For a continuous deployment, all steps are automated and completed with no, or very little human interaction.
+- [ ] Ubuntu server
+- [ ] NGINX
+- [ ] proxy
+- [ ] web hooks
+- [ ] trigger jobs
+- [ ] elastic IP
+- [ ] DNS
+- [ ] EC2 Instance
+- [ ] user data script

 ## Challenge #1: deploying a Jenkins server to use for this course.

 - Challenge: https://github.com/agcdtmr/essential-jenkins-2468076/tree/main/Ch01/01_02-challenge-deploy-a-jenkins-server
 - Solution: https://github.com/agcdtmr/automation/tree/main/jenkins-intermediate/challenge01

 Requirements for this challenge:

-- Use the latest version of Ubuntu Server.
+- [x] Use the latest version of Ubuntu Server.
-- Install NGINX as a proxy to Jenkins.
+- [x] Install NGINX as a proxy to Jenkins.
-- Install and configure Jenkins.
+- [x] Install and configure Jenkins.
-- use a public cloud service for this challenge.
+- [x] use a public cloud service for this challenge.

 For this I used Microsoft Azure:
 - [x] Linux (ubuntu 20.04), Standard B1s (1 vcpu, 1 GiB memory), 20.4.1.111